IbcAlpha/IBC/userguide.md

 - dismisses the dialog that warns of a new TWS version upon startup

-- responds to TWS's 'Exit Session Setting' to prevent autologoff, enabling TWS to be kept running indefinitely
+- responds to TWS's 'Exit Session Setting' to prevent autologoff, enabling TWS to be kept running indefinitely. **IMPORTANT** This setting no longer works properly with TWS 974 or later

 - shuts down TWS tidily at a specified day of the week and time.